“My boyfriend keeps changing his phone lock code and refuses to show me his messages.”

 It is okay if your partner has a best friend or someone with whom they share a close bond.
 But there is a thin line between being close and being super close to someone outside the relationship.
-Your significant other shares every element of their life with that person and even takes the best care of them.
 They give them more importance than they give you.
 This could seem ambiguous to some extent and could be a sign of micro-cheating.

 6. They say you are overreacting

-You might be overthinking at times, but when it happens a lot of times, then you should not overlook it.
-You ask your partner something, and they say you are imagining things and overreacting when you are not.
+You might be overthinking things at times, but when it happens a lot of times, then you should not overlook it.
+If you ask your partner something, and they say you are imagining things and overreacting when you are not, this could be a concern.
 Sometimes, they gaslight you, making you think you are wrong even when you are right.
 If such situations keep happening in your life, then it could be a sign of micro-cheating.

 7. They begin withdrawing from the relationship